0999ad/Docker-Telegram-Scraper-over-TOR/README.md

 # TeleScrape
-**Enhanced Telegram Channel Scraper using TOR and a Flask Dashboard for results**
+**Dockerised - Enhanced Telegram Channel Scraper using TOR and a Flask Dashboard for results**

 Currently, tested and run on Ubuntu 22.04.4 LTS